 For example, if your rainwater will be used in your swimming pool or garden, then locating it near such would be ideal.
 If you will be plumbing your tank into your house, then it will obviously require much less plumbing work if closer to your house.

 Consider also if your property is on a slope, that higher locations are more ideal for a tank.
 Making use of gravity will mean less pump power is required to push water around your property.
-If lucky, you might even get away with a gravity-fed system.
+If fortunate, you might even be able to use a completely gravity-fed system.

 Finally, perhaps your tank will fit, but beware that its height doesn’t obstruct windows.
 Maybe you are considering placing your tank below a high deck.
 Team Poly sell squat tanks, which have a wider diameter and lower height.
-Keep in mind you can also dig out and partially bury some of our poly tanks.
-Refer to our article, Can You Bury Poly Water Tanks in the Ground?
+You can also dig out and partially bury some of our poly tanks.